koding/kdlearn/guides/creating-kdapps/hello/index.md

 ```

-This source is short of a "complete" app, but it will get feet went and help us
+This source is short of a "complete" app, but it will get our feet wet and help
-understand the basics.
+us understand the basics.
 So, lets break down the above source.

 #### HelloWorld and Views